SYSUMSC/Share/Monads/Monads.md

             return res.Value;
     }

-    // Return the value of the monad and throw an exception if the monad is in a faulted state. public static T Value<T>(this Try<T> self)
+    // Return the value of the monad and it throws an exception if the monad is in a faulted state. public static T Value<T>(this Try<T> self)
     {
         var res = self.Try();